PhysicsAtSouthern/lightboard/README.md

 Here’s a short [demonstration for my local faculty colleagues demonstrating push-button control](https://youtu.be/Kf-MeCNzPmU).
 I include some graphical elements in my transitions to tie remote students back to campus.

 ## AV solution
 The easiest solution is for an individual user to install OBS Studio on their computer and use a webcam.
-The new Raspberry Pi HQ webcam is great for this, and I have used the (ShowMeWebcam firmware)[https://github.com/showmewebcam/showmewebcam] to create a USB webcam.
+The new Raspberry Pi HQ webcam is great for this, and I have used the [ShowMeWebcam firmware](https://github.com/showmewebcam/showmewebcam) to create a USB webcam.
 You can reverse the webcam by editing `camera.txt` in `/boot`.

 *HDMI camera and HDMI computer graphics are combined using the Blackmagic ATEM Mini Pro live production switcher.

-*Software control of the ATEM switcher is achieved using the Bitfocus Companion App.
+*Software control of the ATEM switcher is achieved using the [Bitfocus Companion](https://bitfocus.io) App.

-*The user uses a macro keyboard to control the Companion app, and we use the (Elgato Stream Deck)[https://www.elgato.com/en/gaming/stream-deck] macro keyboard.
+*The user uses a macro keyboard to control the Companion app, and we use the [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck) macro keyboard.
 The ATEM switcher is the Bitfocus Companion App.

 *The Companion app can run on a computer as simple as the Raspberry Pi 4.

 *The output of the ATEM switcher is a USB-C port.
 Either the user plugs in a USB drive to record to, or uses a USB cable to plug into their computer as a webcam input for recording or streaming on their computer.

+We happen to use the Datavideo BC-80 block camera, which is fine but seems overpriced.
+Similar offerings from Marshall could be adequate for half the price.
+Our lighting wasn't dialed in, so it's hard to judge if the Marshall cameras would be good enough.
+I haven't figured out how to make the Raspberry Pi HQ camera work as an HDMI camera yet.

 ## Setting up a Blackmagic ATEM Mini (or Mini Pro) for a lightboard